zarzouram/lt2316-h20-aa/README.md

 ### 1.1.
 Important notices

-1. PLease run the code using the XML database located under my user folder `/home/guszarzmo@GU.GU.SE/Corpora/DrugDrug-Interaction'.
-I have made several changes to the files to handle some issues.
-These issues are discussed in Section [1.5.
+1. I used pytorch-nlp package `pip install pytorch-nlp --user` to be able to use GLove pretrained word vectors.

+2. I installed `venn` by `pip install venn --user`, to draw the venn diagram.

+3. There are some issues in the data files and they are discussed in Section [1.5.
 Issues with data](#15-issues-with-data)

+4. The method `<DataLoader>.get_random_sample()` does not provide the expected output.
+This is because my `char_end_id` is equal to `len(token)` not `len(token)-1`.
+I did not change the code as I am not allowed to change it.
-2. Due to the way that I choose to tokenize sentences, the method `<DataLoader>.get_random_sample()` does not provide the expected output.
-I wrote another method `<DataLoader>.get_random_sample_1()` that provides the same required function.
+   Also, I wrote another method `<DataLoader>.get_random_sample_1()` that provides the same required function.
 You will find more details in section [1.4.
 Checking the output](#14-checking-the-output).

-3. There are cases where two multiple-word NERs share the same word(s) in the sentence text.
-In two particular cases, each NER belongs to a different group.
-See section [1.3.
-NER labeling](#13-ner-labeling) for a detailed discussion.

-4. All assignment's requirements are followed as far as I understood them, including the requirement of output dimensions.
-Regarding padding, to reduce the number of padding tokens used to equalize the sequences' length, the padding tokens will be added for each batch ---in the training, evaluation, and testing stage---.
-To comply with the assignment requirements and to be able to experiment with the idea mentioned above, I have added some methods and attributes as follows:
+5. I have added some methods and attributes as follows:

    1. `<DataLoader>.train`, `<DataLoader>.val` and ``<DataLoader>.test`: